 Alternatively, the Bitcoin protocol will automatically restore consensus after a partitioning event: When full network connectivity is restored, only the longest fork of the blockchain will survive.
-Transactions performed in isolation must be resubmitted.
-They will make it to the blockchain, unless a double-spending attack has occurred in the meantime.
+Transactions performed in isolation will be discarded.
+Resubmissions will make it to the blockchain, unless a double-spending attack has occurred in the meantime.

 In the context of databases, the network partitioning problem is sometimes solved with out-of-band kill mechanisms: Whenever one node suspects that another node is faulty or unreachable, it actively kills it, e.g. by switching its power supply off.
 If the mechanism is fast enough, the probability of mutual destruction is low.
 This approach is appropriate when data consistency is more important than service availability.
 Bitcoin implicitly has a similar mechanism: The isolated portion of the network will suddenly have less hashing power and will therefore experience longer confirmation delays and lower transaction throughput.